ctlab/GScour/README.md

 Produce codon-based nucleotide sequence alignments for all the one-to-one ortholog clusters.
 #### 3.1 PRANK codon-based multiple alignment
 PRANK may be used separetly (recommended) or as a subprocess of GUIDANCE (therefore skip this step).
-See --help for arguments.
-Option --tree isn't adapted to work with groups, therefore it should be used if there is only one group (args in get_orthologs_table.py group==species).
+Option --tree isn't adapted to work with groups, therefore it should be used if there is only one group (i.e args in get_orthologs_table.py group==species).
+Be careful with not multiple of three sequences on the 2.1 step, prank can't process it.<br />
 `python prank_alignment.py --i /abspath/tothe/nuc_out_folder --o /abspath/tothe/nuc_out_prank/ --threads 32`
 #### 3.2.
 GUIDANCE assessment and masking
 NOTE: this step takes a lot of computation time.
 If you use MAFFT or CLUSTAL (not PANK) as a subproces of GUIDANCE you should correct --msaProgram option in the line https://github.com/ctlab/search_for_positive_selection/blob/4748195803e635284e77007375e2b699db922cbb/pipeline/guidance_alignment.py#L47
-See --help for help with arguments.
 `python guidance_alignment.py --i /abspath/tothefolder/with_nucseqs/ --o /abspath/tothe/guidance_out/ --exec /abdpath/guidance.v2.02/www/Guidance/guidance.pl --threads 22`
 #### 3.3 Gblocks
 Adjust parameters b1-b5 to your needs in the code